.

 All teams will have dedicated cooking staff that will prepare all meals.
 Breakfast and dinner will be served at the lodge accommodations.
 Lunch will be packed and eaten in the field each day.
 All dishwashing and kitchen cleaning will be the responsibility of the lodge staff.

 Tap water is not safe for drinking.
-Bottled and filtered water will be provided at the lodge.
-Please bring reusable water bottles to limit use of plastic bottles as much as possible.
+Filtered water will be provided at the lodge.
+Please bring reusable water bottles and/or a backpack with a water bladder insert of 1–3 liters.

-The following are examples of foods you may find in the field.
+The following are examples of foods you may be fed in the field.
 Variety depends on availability.
 We appreciate your flexibility.

 TYPICAL MEALS

-- Breakfast: tea, coffee, juice, fresh fruit, eggs, peanut butter, jam, toast, and/or cereal
+• Breakfast: tea, coffee, juice, fresh fruit, peanut butter, jam, toast, and/or cereal

-- Lunch: Bag lunches will be prepared for daily field work, often including sandwiches, fruit, and other snacks (e.g., chips, nuts).
+• Lunch: Bag lunches will be prepared for daily fieldwork, often including sandwiches, quiches, boiled eggs, potato salad, pasta, bread, fruit, and other snacks (e.g., chips and nuts).

-- Dinner: Dinners are substantial and will vary (e.g., potatoes, grilled meats, pasta, nshima/cornmeal, rice, and bean dishes),
+• Dinner: Dinners are substantial and will vary (e.g., potatoes, grilled meats, pasta, nshima/cornmeal, rice, fish, and bean dishes)

-- Morning/Afternoon Tea Breaks: tea, coffee, biscuits/cookies, alcoholic drinks available for purchase at the lodge bar
+• Morning/Afternoon Tea Breaks:tea, coffee, biscuits/cookies, alcoholic drinks, and sodas available for purchase at the lodge bar

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your participant forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, other food allergies, vegetarian or vegan diets) as soon as possible and note them in the space on your participant forms.

-The lodge can accommodate vegan, vegetarian, Gluten-free, and Lactose-free diets, though a combination of several of these may limit options.
+The lodge can accommodate vegan, vegetarian, and Lactose-free diets, though a combination of several may limit options.

-Severe peanut allergies cannot be accommodated as peanuts/ground nuts are commonly used in the local cuisine.
-Though peanuts may not be in every dish, all meals will be prepared in a kitchen that will have exposure to peanuts.
+Severe peanut allergies cannot be accommodated, as peanuts/ground nuts are commonly used in the local cuisine.
+Though peanuts may not be in every dish, all meals will be prepared in a kitchen exposed to peanuts.

 Project Conditions

 The South Luangwa National Park showcases the Luangwa River.
-During the dry months, the river is low and sandy riverine deposits and beaches are exposed along its banks.
+During the dry months when the research takes place, the river is low, and sandy riverine deposits and beaches are exposed along its banks.
 The habitats bordering the river include riverine forests, Mopane and Miombo woodlands, bushy shrublands, and seasonally flooded grasslands.
-Most of the areas where you will be doing walking transects and surveys are relatively flat, but the terrain can be rocky, sandy, thickly vegetated, or muddy.
-Access to the river sandbars for fossil surveys can include some scrambling a few feet up and down the riverbank and will require walking on often very sandy substrates.
-The weather during June and July in Mfuwe is consistently warm/hot and clear, and during fossil surveys, especially, there may be very little shade.
-Early mornings and evenings can be chilly, however, especially when driving on the back of open vehicles to and from transects or on excursions.
+Most areas where you will be doing walking transects and surveys are relatively flat, but the terrain can be rocky, sandy, thickly vegetated, or muddy.
+You may want to bring a walking stick to aid in stability in rougher terrain.
+The weather during June and July in Mfuwe is consistently warm/hot and clear, and there may be very little shade during the survey.
+However, early mornings, evenings, and shady days can be chilly, especially when driving in the back of open vehicles to and from transects or on excursions.

 GENERAL CONDITIONS